rmb14/Uber-Eats-Account-Generator/README.md

 # Uber Eats Account Generator

-Generate Uber Eats Accounts using IMAP or Hotmail Emails using Mobile Packets
+Generate Uber Eats Accounts using IMAP or Hotmail Emails using Mobile Packets by @yubunus on discord and telegram - nuunuu1923@gmail.com

 ## ⚠️ DISCLAIMER